LeanneLibGriff/nine-repro/Step8CompSecurity.md

 ### Step 8
 ## Computer Security

-Computer security is the protection of computing systems and the data that they store or access.
 Secure your computer and your network to to reduce the risk of a data breach, theft, hack or misuse.

 Incorporate the following practices into your everyday routine as well as team policy.
 Encorage others to do so as well.